soringp/elrond-balance-address-generator/erd1keygen/README.txt

 Running with custom filters:

-A. Run with param and list of custom words: erd1keygen --bech32-filter "aaa|bbb|ccc"
+A. Run with param and list of custom words: erd1keygen --bech32-filter "aaa;bbb;ccc"

+';' is the terms separator, used to be '|' but that is not compatible with regex

 or